-The result: Almost three years later, the patient is well and no longer requires periodic blood transfusions.
-One-third of his hemoglobin is now manufactured by the red-cell precursors descended from the gene-altered stem cells.
+The result: Almost three years later, the patient was well and no longer required periodic blood transfusions.
+One-third of his hemoglobin was now manufactured by the red-cell precursors descended from the gene-altered stem cells.

 Adenoviruses are human pathogens responsible for some cases of the human "cold".
 Modified versions of two strains are currently being used as vectors in gene therapy trials.

 - Unlike retroviral vectors, they do not integrate into the host genome and thus should not be able to disrupt host genes (It was such disruption that caused some X-linked SCID patients treated with a retroviral vector to develop leukemia).

 - They can infect nondividing cells with high efficiency.

 - They elicit a powerful immune response, both by T cells and by B cells (antibodies) so repeated doses soon lose their effectiveness.